 \subsection{Implementation details}

-Open weight models are accessed with Transformers \citep{wolf-etal-2020-transformers}, while commercial models are accessed via their official API.
-For all MLLMs, we set the temperature to 0, except for GPT-o3 where it is set to the default value of 1.
-Results for the fine-tuned classifiers are reported as averages over three different seeds (123, 456, 789), with standard deviations reported in Appendix \ref{sec:std_classifier}.
+Open-weight models are accessed via Transformers \citep{wolf-etal-2020-transformers}, while commercial models are accessed via their official APIs.
+For all MLLMs, we set the temperature to 0, except for GPT-o3, which uses the default value of 1.
+Results for the image-axis classifiers are reported as averages over three different seeds (123, 456, 789), with standard deviations reported in Appendix \ref{sec:std_classifier}.
 Additional information and hyperparameter values are provided in Appendix \ref{sec:details}.